Tsylmosuchus: Description

 Tsylmosuchus is known primarily from vertebrae.
 These vertebrae have been compared to "rauisuchid" vertebrae, from the Manda Beds of Tanzania, which are now referred to Mandasuchus.
 Like several contemporary "rauisuchians" (Energosuchus and Vytshegdosuchus), Tsylmosuchus has elongated cervical vertebrae.
 This would have given it a relatively long neck.

 Nesbitt (2009) suggested that elongated cervical vertebrae were present in numerous archosauriform clades, and that the length of the cervical vertebrae depended on the position in the presacral column, as seen in the poposauroid Arizonasaurus and the non-archosaurian archosauriform Guchengosuchus.
 The holotypes of each of the three species consist of a single cervical vertebra, which does not bear any other clear autapomorphies.
 Furthermore, the material referred to these species cannot be shown to belong to the same taxa as the holotypes.
 Thus, Nesbitt (2009) considered all three species to represent invalid archosauriforms.

 Sennikov (2022) interpreted Tsylmosuchus as a member of the Ctenosauriscidae and also suggested that Scythosuchus may have been the same animal as Tsylmosuchus.
+In contrast, it was recovered as a member of the Proterosuchidae by Ezcurra (2023), who reversed some of his previous reclassifications of the genus.